frederico-alves/sourfreaks-vite/README.md

 This web application uses Vite development environment.

-Create a Lemonade stand web-shop.
+Goal: `Create a Lemonade stand web-shop`

 This web-shop must include:
     -- a carte of the products that you selected from the web-shop, A product list (with pictures and descriptions)